EmilioG1/portfolio/README.md

 ## Technologies Used
 * HTML
 * CSS
+* Bootstrap

 ## Description
-_This is a portfolio website build in HTML and CSS.
+_This is a portfolio website build in HTML, CSS, and Bootstrap.
 It gives a brief description of myself, my hobbies and skills, and a list of projects I've worked on at Epicodus up until now._

 ## Setup/Installation Instructions
 * Clone this repository to your desktop